 When Bitcoin cash came alive, it received little affection from the community and many quickly dumped their tokens for fiat, Bitcoin or other altcoins.
 It's believed that the coin would never mount a tangible competition to displace bitcoin from its crypto currency throne.

 The coin had traded for less than $300 for the most part of its existence just until recently when it spiked, causing raised eyebrows and missed heartbeats.
 Bitcoin cash hit an all-time high of $1,091 before dropping steadily afterward.

-The reasons for this rise is attributed to trouble with Bitcoin, its superior… investors in it.
+The reasons for this rise is attributed to trouble with Bitcoin, its superior 8MB block size, its increasing mining profitability, and the confidence of some deep-pocketed investors in it.

 What the players are saying

 This new development- rise in Bitcoin cash price, is causing a war in the community.
 Each side claims their coin is the better version of the crypto coin and that the other coin violates basic rules of crypto currencies.